 Additions and corrections to the data have been, and will continue to be, incorporated as further information becomes available.
 Submissions of such information will be welcomed.

-Detailed information about the changes to Jeremy's data can be found on the Gazetteer Data page.
+Detailed information about Wilkinson’s data and subsequent changes to it can be found on the Gazetteer Data page.

 The Gazetteer and Bibliography consists of an entry for each mine and quarry in the pre-1974 counties of Angelsey, Caernarfonshire, Denbighshire, Flintshire and Merioneth of north Wales.
 Each entry has, where available, the following information: